Select Page

 Heidi Hansen (Nursing)

-Douglas Haynes, Professor in the Department of English, is teaching WRT 310: Honors Advanced Writing in fall 2022.
+Dr. Sam Looker-Koenigs, Associate Professor and Chair in the Department of English, is teaching WRT 310: Honors Advanced Writing (XK) in fall 2024 and spring 2025.

 Nadia Louar (Global Languages and Cultures)

-Dr. Nadia Louar, Professor of French in the Department of Global Languages and Cultures, is teaching HNRS 475: Honors Senior Seminar (“Pursuits of Happiness”) in fall 2022 and in spring 2023.
+Dr. Nadia Louar is Professor of French and Co-Chair in the Department of Global Languages and Cultures.

 Pascale Manning (English)

-Dr. Pascale Manning is Associate Professor in the Department of English and is also the Chair of the University Honors Council.
+Dr. Pascale Manning is Associate Professor in the Department of English.
 Her research and teaching focus on nineteenth-century British literature and culture with an emphasis on the intersections of literature and science, as well as Native North American literatures from the nineteenth century to the present.
 Her work appears in a number of journals, including Victorian Literature and Culture, Literature Compass, Seachange Journal, and Studies in American Indian Literatures.
 She is the recipient of the 2015 Honors Outstanding Teaching Award.

 Sabrina Mueller-Spitz (Biology)